caribbeanai/aiplaybook/ABOUT.md

 ---

-## MaestrosAI — The Company
+## StarApple AI — The Company

-**MaestrosAI** is the Caribbean's leading Artificial Intelligence company, founded by Adrian Dunkley.
+**StarApple AI** is the Caribbean's first Artificial Intelligence company, founded by Adrian Dunkley.
 The company's mission is to:

 1. **Democratize AI access** across the Caribbean and Latin America
 2. **Build AI capacity** in local businesses, governments, and institutions